Perin0/AwesomeAPI-CurrencyQuotation-Async-HTTPConnection-JAVA/README.md

 #### 2. Run the Application

-You can just run it normally with the "Run" button in your IDE of choice... or the cool way
+You can just run it normally with the "Run" or use the command line below

-This project uses the Maven `exec` plugin, so you don't need to package it into a `.jar` to run it.

-In your terminal, simply execute:

 ```bash
 mvn exec:java"